 EPM is an overwhelming topic because the literature isn’t often clear and easy to find.
 New information is especially important.
 We provide consulting as an adjunct to the veterinarian helping bring a horse back to use.

 EPM is a disease of inflammation and infection.
 By definition, EPM requires that S. neurona is in the brain of horses.
 All serum and CSF tests for “EPM” detect antibody against S. neurona.
-Non-specific tests pick up other protozoa as well, these organisms do not have EPM.
+Non-specific tests pick up other protozoa as well.
+These organisms do not cause EPM.
 Importantly, NO TEST WILL TELL YOU THAT THERE ARE S NEURONA ORGANISMS IN THE BRAIN!
 Some tests give you a “percent chance” that the horse looks like “x-number” of horses that did have EPM isolated from brain tissue.
 This is not the same thing as a diagnosis of EPM!
 The “x”, the number of horses used to evaluate tests, is published.
-It can be as few as 9.
+It can be as few as nine.
 Bottom line here is that there are no EPM tests.
 Useful tests do exist and can take the mystery out of treating the horse with EPM.

-Call us for a consult today!
+Contact us for a consult today!
 Not sure if a consult is necessary?
 We are happy to let you know what services are appropriate to each horse.
 We can increase your EPM IQ!